-In addition to Rule G6B\, should a student interrupt their studies by more than three (3) consecutive years, the student will need to apply to the department for permission to re-register and will need to demonstrate currency of appropriate knowledge prior to being given permission to continue with the programme.
+In addition to Rule G6B, should a student interrupt their studies by more than three (3) consecutive years, the student will need to apply to the department for permission to re-register and will need to demonstrate currency of appropriate knowledge prior to being given permission to continue with the programme.
+(Amended w.e.f.
+2021/01).